 - How many referrals did you ask for today?

-- When’s the last time you had practice analysis done to see where all the untapped opportunity is in your current practice?
+- When’s the last time you had Practice Growth Analysis done to see where all the untapped opportunity is in your current practice?

 Before you think the competition outside of your practice is tough, look at what you’re doing to compete inside the practice.